Leopard Gecko

 Leopard geckos can be hard to sex for the first 3 –6 months until their genitals grow and become visual.
 Leos can be sexed by looking between their legs.

-Males will have large waxy pores in a V shape and presence of the hemipenes can be seen at the bottom of the tail behind the vent.
+Males will have large waxy pores in a V shape and you can see the hemipenal bulge at the bottom of the tail behind the vent.
 Gently secure your gecko and turn upside down to see between the back legs.

 Males will also display a large bulge just at the top of their tail.
 There is no difference in the colour of females to males, but females often carry more weight as they would require this for breeding in the wild.